Studying & Living

 - No, but there is a pastor available for all students through our collaboration with the Tampere Evangelical Lutheran Parishes.

-- TAMK's meditation room (Kuntokatu 4, S1-03) can be used by students.
+- TAMK's meditation room (Kuntokatu 4, room S1-03) can be used by students.
 The room is for meditation and relaxation in the midst of the daily rush, regardless of your religious conviction.
 You can have further information on using the meditation room from the pastor.

 Can I go to church?